Year 5&6 (Class 11)

 Year 5/6 will be doing P.E every Friday so please ensure your child has their kit in school for this time.
 This term we will be doing gymnastics and outdoor ball games.
 This is a compulsory part of the National Curriculum and ALL children must have their kits every week.

-Spring Term Topics:
+Summer Term Topics:

 At home, keep practising your times tables as these will be infinitely useful in your maths lessons!